The CNA board of directors is responsible for honouring those who have made an outstanding contribution to nursing.

 CNA Order of Merit awards: These five awards honour excellence in clinical nursing practice, administration, education, research, and policy.
 The CNA board established these awards in 2007 and they are given out at each biennial convention.

-Employer Recognition Award: The CNA Certification Program created this annual award in 1999 to honour employers who have demonstrated exemplary support for the certification process in nursing specialties.
+Certification Employer Recognition Award: The CNA Certification Program created this annual award in 1999 to honour employers who have demonstrated exemplary support for the certification process in nursing specialties.

 Queen Elizabeth II Diamond Jubilee Medal: These one-time commemorative medals, created to mark the 60th anniversary of Queen Elizabeth’s reign in 2012, honoured significant contributions and achievements by Canadians.
 In collaboration with its jurisdictional members, CNA awarded 30 RNs with these medals.